pattonsgirl/CEG3120/Projects/Project3/README.md

    - if using generative AI, provide the tool name and the prompt(s) used
    - if using websites, provide the link and a short description of what you used on the page

-## Resources and Warnings
+## Recommended Resources and Warnings

-- You **DO NOT** need to mess with UFW rules.
-You may lock yourself out of SSH access.
 - You can have a maximum of **FIVE Elastic IP Addresses and FIVE VPCs**
 - [An Introduction to HAProxy and Load Balancing Concepts](https://www.digitalocean.com/community/tutorials/an-introduction-to-haproxy-and-load-balancing-concepts)
 - [The Four Essential Sections of an HAProxy Configuration](https://www.haproxy.com/blog/the-four-essential-sections-of-an-haproxy-configuration/)